rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Initialization sequence for local coordination
 ----------------------------------------------
-1. Primary verifies that local coordination is possible through a subscription on Output (S0004) (Output:” Coordination is possible”) at all secondaries, thus indicating whether coordination is possible or not.
-If coordination isn´t possible, coordination is terminated.
+1. Leader verifies that coordination is possible through subscription on output (S0004) _coordination is possible_ in all followers.
+If coordination isn't possible, coordination is terminated.
-2. Primary switches to coordinated time plan in own installation.
+2. Leader switches to coordinated time plan in its own TLC.
-3. Primary sends command to all secondaries about switching to coordinated time plan.
+3. Leader sends command to all followers to switch to coordinated time plan.
-4. Primary waits at own synchronisation steps until synchronisation steps (Output: ”Synchronization step”) is active in all secondary TLC:S. Primary must subscribe to synchronisation steps in all secondaries.
+4. Leader waits at own synchronisation step until synchronisation step is active in all followers.
+Leader must subscribe to S0004 _Synchronisation step_ in all followers to verify this.
+5. Leader activates input (S0013) _coordination can continue_
-5. Primary activates Input at all secondaries about continued coordination (Input: ”Coordination can continue”)
+   in all followers about continued coordination.
-6. Primary continuously checks that local coordination is still possible through subscription on output ”Coordination is possible” in all secondary TLC:S (see step 1).
-If not all secondaries is indicating this, coordination is terminated.
+6. Leader continuously checks that local coordination is still possible through subscription on output (S0004) _coordination is possible_ in all followers (see step 1).
+If not all followers are indicating this, coordination is terminated.

 ![Figure 3: Sequence at local coordination](appendix_coordination_img/local_coordination.png)

 Initialization sequence for coordination with synchronized cycle counter
 ------------------------------------------------------------------------
-1. Primary verifies that coordination is possible through a subscription on Output (S0004) (Output: ”Coordination is possible”) at all secondaries.
-There needs to be an individual configuration possibility for each secondary whether coordination should proceed regardless if a single secondary can’t activate coordination.
+1. Leader verifies that coordination is possible through subscription on output (S0004) _coordination is possible_ in all followers.
+There needs to be an per site configuration possibility for each follower whether coordination should proceed regardless if a single follower can’t activate coordination.
-2. Primary switches to coordinated time plan in own TLC.
+2. Leader switches to coordinated time plan in its own TLC.
-3. Primary sends command to all secondaries about switching to coordinated time plan.
-Secondary TLC:s switch time plan when their cycle counters are at 0.
+3. Leader sends command to all followers to switch to coordinated time plan.
+Followers switch time plan when their cycle counters reaches zero.
-4. Primary sends synchronization pulse when base-cycle counter is 0.
-   Synchronization pulse means that the cycle counter should be set to 0.
-Secondaries adds eventual offset-time on their own.
+4. Leader sends synchronization pulse when its base cycle counter reaches zero.
+Synchronization pulse means that the cycle counter should be set to zero.
+Followers adds any configured offset time on their own.
-5. If external control bits are used: Primary sends START/STOP-order (M0006 / M0013) to secondaries during the cycle.
-Primary continuously checks that coordination is possible in the secondary that must be a part of the coordination (see step 1) through subscription on output ”Coordination is possible”.
-Coordination is terminated if the condition is not fulfilled.
+5. Coordination active.
+If external control bits are used: Leader sends START/STOP order using M0006 or M0013 to followers during the cycle.
+   Leader continuously checks that coordination is possible in all followers (see step 1) through subscription on output (S0094) _Coordination is possible_.
+Coordination is terminated if it turns false is any follower.

 ![Figure 4: Sequence at coordination with synchronized cycle timer](appendix_coordination_img/central_coordination.png)

 Termination sequence
 --------------------
-Primary TLC sends a command to secondary TLC:s to change time plan according to own programming, this command could also come from a supervision system.
+The leader TLC sends a command to followers to change time plan according to own programming, this command could also come from a supervision system.